tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests-02.md

 message.
 A client MUST abort the connection with an "illegal_parameter" alert if the "ticket_request" extension is present in the EncryptedExtensions message.

-If a client receives a HelloRetryRequest, the presence (or absence) of the "ticket_request" extension MUST be maintained in the second ClientHello message.
-Moreover, if this extension is present, a client MUST NOT change the value of TicketRequestContents.count in the second ClientHello message.
+Clients MUST NOT change the value of TicketRequestContents.count in second ClientHello messages sent in response to a HelloRetryRequest.

 # IANA Considerations